kuty007/Shapes-War/README.md

 ---

-Enjoy exploring and customizing shapes in **Shapes War**!
+Enjoy exploring and customizing game settings in **Shapes War**!
 Feedback and ideas are always appreciated. 😊